BulletSplash/CI4-BlastTechShop/readme.md

 <!-- * Description Section -->
 <div align="center">
-This is a website about selling hardware computer parts.
+This website is about selling hardware computer parts with ease and convenience.
 </div>

 <br/>